 Blenheim Palace: From Commoner to Duke, With Bikes in Between

 Imagine sprawling lawns, gilded ballrooms fit for a queen, and corridors echoing with the laughter of a young Winston Churchill racing his bike.
+That's Blenheim Palace, a magnificent estate so grand it blurs the line between a house and a palace.

 "It's one of the grandest places we've filmed," reveals "Bridgerton" director Tom Verica.
 "There's so much history here – one of my favorite stories is that Winston Churchill was born here, in the coatroom!"